-Michael is a freelance writer, reporter, photographer, videographer and communications teacher based in Gainesville, Florida.
-His reporting now focuses primarily on health care and medicine, technology, and history, especially World War II.
+Michael is a writer, reporter, photographer, videographer, journalism/communications teacher, and writing consultant based in Gainesville, Florida.
+His reporting now focuses primarily on health care and medicine, science and technology, and history, especially World War II.
 But he has also covered politics from city councils to presidential candidates, crime, courts, education, business and employment, wildlife and the environment, fitness and nutrition, military, high school, college and pro sports, travel, weather, celebrities, and large events and festivals.

-His work has resulted in journalism awards and scholarships, an assistantship and two fellowships.
-It has appeared in or has been picked up by: TIME, Discover, the Associated Press, The Tennessean, Patch (AOL), NPR/PBS, Publishers Weekly, and several other media outlets.
+His work has resulted in journalism awards and scholarships, an assistantship, and five fellowships.
+It has been produced for or picked up by: TIME, Discover, the Associated Press, The Tennessean, Patch (AOL), NPR/PBS, Publishers Weekly, and several other media outlets.
 The website he launched in 2010 covering two counties in Georgia began without any content or hits but grew to attract tens of thousands of unique visitors a month.

 His proficiencies include: writing, reporting, editing, photography, videography, multimedia, page design, public relations, social media, open records and meetings, and content and freelance management.

 Awards include five in the Society of Professional Journalists’ Green Eyeshade Awards since 2017: best of division for television, best of division for magazines, first place in television documentaries, first place in magazine feature writing, and third place in magazine feature writing.